Oh, God! You Devil: Plot

 During a climactic poker game between God and the Devil over Bobby's soul, God raises the stakes while Bobby under Tophet's machinations attempts suicide.
-God claims that if he loses, in addition to Bobby's soul, he will stop protecting all those on "his list".
+God claims that if He loses, in addition to Bobby's soul, He will stop protecting all those on "His list".
 If God wins, the Devil would be prevented from meddling with any of those on the list, even if they beg for his assistance.
-Considering the loss too high, Tophet folds, and finds that God had been bluffing, winning by, in God's words, "I put the fear of ME in YOU", and that part of the reason he had intervened for Bobby was because the Devil had become too arrogant and cocky.
+Considering the loss too high, Tophet folds, and finds that God had been bluffing, winning by, in God's words, "I put the fear of ME in YOU", and that part of the reason He intervened for Bobby was because the Devil had become too arrogant and cocky.

-Bobby rises from the floor of the dressing room and slips away as staffers discover the corpse of Billy Wayne, who had committed suicide.
-In the end, God meets with Bobby and tells him about how his father once prayed for him when he was a sick child, and that since then, God has kept his eye on him.
-After warning Bobby that the next time he will not bail him out, Shelton returns to happiness in a simple life with his loving wife and daughter.
+Bobby rises from the floor of the dressing room and slips away as staffers discover the corpse of Billy Wayne, who had died by suicide.
+In the end, God meets with Bobby and tells him about how his father once prayed for him when he was a sick child, and that since then, God has kept His eye on him.
+After warning Bobby that the next time He will not bail him out, Shelton returns to happiness in a simple life with his loving wife and daughter.
 Years later, his daughter becomes sick and Bobby says the same prayer that his father did.
-The film ends with Bobby, God, and the spirit of Bobby's father singing to his daughter the same song Bobby's father used to sing to him, "Fugue for Tinhorns" from the musical Guys and Dolls.
+Bobby, God, and the spirit of Bobby's father later sing to his daughter the same song Bobby's father used to sing to him, "Fugue for Tinhorns" from the musical Guys and Dolls.